Marketing SWOT Analysis: How To Do It (With Examples & Template)

 A SWOT analysis helps you consider current and future possibilities that can affect your strategy.
 Equipped with this analysis, you’ll be prepared to adjust your marketing strategy if you hit a bump on the road.

-In this guide, we’ll cover what a SWOT analysis is, including examples and a template you can use immediately.
+In this guide, we’ll cover what a SWOT analysis is, including a SWOT analysis example and a template you can use immediately.

 What Is A SWOT Analysis?